odcambc/gyoza/README.md

 This step is strongly recommended.
 It will make sure the prepared workflow does not contain any error and will display the rules (steps) that need to be run in order to reach the specified target(s) (default value for the target is the dataframe of selection coefficients, which is produced during the very last step of the workflow).
 For the dry run or the actual run, you can decide to run the workflow only until a certain file is generated or rule is completed, using the `--until` flag in the snakemake command line, for example: `snakemake -n --until stats`

 ### Run pipeline
-3. Running the workflow
+3. Running the workflow with `conda`

     a) Locally (on the server): `snakemake --cores 4 --use-conda` (recommended only for small steps, with the --cores flag indicating the max number of CPUs to use in parallel).

-    b) **or** send to SLURM (1 job per rule per sample): `snakemake --profile profile` (all parameters are specified in the [config file](profile/config.v8+.yaml), jobs wait in the queue until the resources are allocated.
+    b) **or** send to SLURM (1 job per rule per sample): `snakemake --profile profile --sdm conda` (all parameters are specified in the [config file](profile/config.v8+.yaml), jobs wait in the queue until the resources are allocated.
 For example, if you're allowed 40 CPUs, only 4 jobs at 10 CPUs each will be able to run at once.
 Once those jobs are completed, the next ones in the queue will automatically start.

+4. Running the workflow inside a container (needs singularity/apptainer).
+In this case, the container will first be created, then conda envs will be created for each rule inside the container.

+    a) Locally: does not work for now

+    b) Send to SLURM (1 job per rule per sample): `snakemake --profile profile --sdm conda apptainer` (see comment about resource allocation above).

 Fore more info on cluster execution: read the doc on [smk-cluster-generic plugin](https://github.com/jdblischak/smk-simple-slurm/tree/main)